godeastone/mitmproxy/docs/src/content/overview-features.md

 You can turn off this behaviour by setting the `server_replay_refresh` option to `false`.

+### Replaying a session recorded in Reverse-proxy Mode

+If you have captured the session in reverse proxy mode, in order to replay it you still have to specify the server URL, otherwise you may get the error: 'HTTP protocol error in client request: Invalid HTTP request form (expected authority or absolute...)'.

+During replay, when the client's requests match previously recorded requests, then the respective recorded responses are simply replayed by mitmproxy.
+Otherwise, the unmatched requests is forwarded to the upstream server.
+If forwarding is not desired, you can use the --kill (-k) switch to prevent that.

 ## Sticky auth

 The `stickyauth` option is analogous to the sticky cookie option, in that HTTP